For as long as she can remember, Haylene Green has been planting in the soil.

-While working in real estate, she started a nursery near Athens.
-She is famous around local farmers’ markets for growing fruits and vegetables native to the Caribbean in Atlanta’s soil.
-Her tropical pumpkins and hibiscus sorrel earned her names of “Haylene Garden Queen” and “The Hibiscus Sorrel Lady.”
+She gained her fame around local farmers’ markets for growing fruits and vegetables native to the Caribbean in Atlanta’s soil.
+Her tropical pumpkins and hibiscus sorrel earned her the names “Haylene Green the Garden Queen” and “The Hibiscus Sorrel Lady.”